weberdavid/CNNs_with_PyTorch/README.md

 # CNNs_with_PyTorch
-A repository that represents my learning journey of deep CNNs with PyTorch
+A repository that represents my learning journey of deep CNNs with PyTorch.